 The communities where we operate are also the communities where we live.
 We recognize the opportunity that we have been given — to be both a neighbor and an operator on someone’s land — and we approach this role with a focus on safety and stewardship.
 We commit to responsible operations while we also work to strengthen the areas where we do business, leaving a positive impact through economic and community support.

 Delivering on our business strategies provides a financial benefit to our shareholders and a positive impact on our communities.
-Our operations generate economic development through job creation, capital investment, tax payments to municipalities and payments to our royalty owners.
-In the last three years (2015 to 2017), we have paid nearly $700 million in taxes.
+Our operations generate economic development through job creation, capital investment, tax payments to municipalities and payments to our royalty and surface owners.
+In the last three years (2016 to 2018), we have paid more than $600 million in taxes.
 These funds helped facilitate infrastructure projects, education and safety services.